kusumotonorio/factlog/README.md

 { animalo Y } 2 query-n .
 ⟹ { H{ { Y Tom } } H{ { Y Jerry } } }
 ```
-Use `non` to indicate negation.
-This affects the goal immediately after `non`.
+Use `non` to indicate negation. `non` acts on the goal immediately following it.
 ```
 LOGIC-PREDS: likeso dislikeso ;